A tensor formalism for multilayer network centrality measures using the Einstein product: Krylov subspace methods

 and the latter by

 In particular, the evaluation of \eqref{mltciellred} does not require any arithmetic work when the expression \eqref{fred} is available.
-This makes the evaluation of the multilayer total communicability of all nodes $v_i^\ell$, $1\leq i\leq N$ and $1\leq\ell\leq L$, inexpensive when the expression \eqref{fred} is known.
+This makes the evaluation of the multilayer total communicability of all nodes $v_i^{\ell_1,\ldots , \ell_d}$, $1\leq i\leq N$ and $1\leq\ell_s\leq K_s,~~,1\leq s\leq d$, inexpensive when the expression \eqref{fred} is known.
 We use this fact when determining nodes for which this measure is large in Section \ref{sec5}.

-However, Algorithm \ref{Algo1} often suffers from breakdown when seeking to approximate an expression of the form $f(\A)\ast_2V$ when the matrix $V$ is sparse, i.e., when $V$ has many vanishing entries.
+However, Algorithm \ref{Algo1} often suffers from breakdown when seeking to approximate an expression of the form $f(\A)\ast_{d+1}\V$ when the tensor $\V$ is sparse, i.e., when $\V$ has many vanishing entries.
 This is the case when seeking to approximate the subgraph centrality \eqref{sgc} by

-or the communicability \eqref{com} between the node $v_i^\ell$ and node $v_j^k$ by
+or the communicability \eqref{com} between the node $v_i^{\ell_1,\ldots , \ell_d}$ and node $v_j^{k_1,\ldots , k_d}$ by

-When computing these approximations, the initial block matrix is $V=E_{i,\ell}$, which is very sparse.
+When computing these approximations, the initial block tensor is $\V=\E_{i,\ell_1,\ldots , \ell_d}$, which is very sparse.
 Since the tensor $\A$ typically also is sparse, this often results in that the scalar $h_{j+1,j}$ in line 10 of Algorithm \ref{Algo1} vanishes for some $1\leq j\leq m$.
 The computations with the algorithm then cannot be continued, and the available expression at breakdown,

 might not furnish an approximation of desired accuracy.
 Moreover, even when all the multilayer subgraph centralities can be computed to determine the node with the largest subgraph centrality, this is quite expensive for large multilayer networks.
-We describe in the following subsection how these difficulties can be reduced by replacing the initial block vector $V$ in Algorithm \ref{Algo1} by a tensor.
+We describe in the following subsection how these difficulties can be reduced by replacing the initial tensor $\V$ in Algorithm \ref{Algo1} by a block of tensors.